 All babies are different when it comes to teething.
 We take a look at when the teething process begins, which teeth usually come first and some of the teething symptoms your little one might experience.

-Many of us buy yoghurt for our kids because of the widely published health benefits it has, ranging from friendly bacteria to the amount of calcium it contains.
+Many of us buy yoghurts for our kids because of the widely published health benefits they have, ranging from friendly bacteria to the amount of calcium they contain.
 But not all yoghurts are created equal!
-So how do we tell apart the real yoghurts that offer health benefits from other fake yoghurts that just taste good?
+Some types of kids yoghurts have the same amount of sugar and additives in them as chocolate desserts!
+So how do you tell the difference between 'real' kids yoghurts that offer health benefits from other fake kids yoghurts that just taste good?